agileware/wp-civicrm-ux/USAGE.md

 For now, a form can be built using a Custom HTML WordPress block.
 Use the HTML ID `wp-civicrm-ux-filter-form` on the form element to enable JavaScript handling from `wp-civicrm-ux-filter.js`.

 At this stage, only select lists and the `[urlparam]` shortcode are supported for filters.
+See [URL Parameter Shortcodes](#url-parameter-shortcodes) below for the full set of attributes it supports.

 - Map the name of the select element to the desired query parameter.
 - Set the option values to the value to pass through to the shortcode attribute.